ZexiXin/CYBR8420/Assurance Cases for Software Security Engineering.md

 #### Assurance Case 2:
 * E1: Croc user guide -

-* E2: Screenshot of Passcode in Croc -
+* E2: Screenshot of Passcode in Croc - this is image shows evidence that details the system generated passcode.
+Croc system can automatically generated passcode.

 * E3: Screenshot of UI -